ubc-library-rc/intro_to_tidyverse/content/common_errors.md

 This looks better!
 We kept all our data and computed the summary statistics we wanted.

-Fixing one issues and building up until the next problem arises is the best way to build code.
+Fixing one issue and building up until the next problem arises is the best way to build code.

 In tidyverse (and R in general), one of the most **common reasons to get errors is that the data are the wrong type**.
 Here, the weights were characters but had to be numeric.